-If you would like to be more actively involved in helping the promotion of austraLYSIS' and related work, you can become a member of austraLYSIS Productions Incorporated, for an annual subscription of 10 dollars, and an initial entry fee of 20: contact austraLYSIS. austraLYSIS Productions Inc, is a non-profit organisation supporting the presentation of new sound and intermedia work, particularly that of austraLYSIS.
-It is eligible for tax deductible donations, and your contribution is invited, and will be appropriately acknowledged (as you choose) and passionately used.
+If you would like to be more actively involved in helping the creation of austraLYSIS's and related work, you can become a member of austraLYSIS Productions Incorporated, for an annual subscription of 10 dollars, and an initial entry fee of 20: contact austraLYSIS. austraLYSIS Productions Inc, is a non-profit organisation supporting the presentation of new sound and intermedia work, particularly that of austraLYSIS.
+It is eligible for tax deductible donations, and your contribution is invited, and can be acknowledged as you choose.

-NEW MUSIC NETWORK: NMN
+NEW MUSIC NETWORK : NMN